Abscissa/scriptlike/USAGE.md

 }
 ```

 You don't even need to download or install Scriptlike!
-DUB will do that automatically, thanks to the `dependency` line in the special `dub.sdl` comment section.
+That will be done automatically by DUB, thanks to the `dependency` line in the special `dub.sdl` comment section.
 (Learn [more about this feature of DUB](http://code.dlang.org/getting_started#single-file-packages), introduced in DUB v1.0.0.)

 On Linux/OSX, you can then run that script just like any shell script: